 Having a strong normalcy bias will prevent someone from preparing or planning for a disaster.

 People are creatures of habit.
 We go to work the same way every day.
 Our routines are nearly the same (the weekday routine and the weekend routine).
-We tend to do everything the same or similar way we did the last time.
-Think about the things that you do in your life in a given week… most of you do the same things from week to week, even with the same schedule.
+We tend to do everything the same, or similar way we did the last time.
+Think about the things that you do in your life in a given week… Most of you do the same things from week to week, even with the same schedule.
 Year in and year out…

 It goes against the grain to think or act beyond our ‘normalcy’.
 I can tell you though, that once you take the ‘red pill’ (Matrix reference) and break through that old way of thinking, it is exciting (and can be a bit scary) to see what you will see, sometimes outside of your comfort zone.